Safeguard your rights

 Get Help Recouping Your Losses Caused By A Lawyer’s Conflict Of Interest

-If your claim or the amount of your recovery has been compromised because your lawyer had a conflict of interest, speak with Jim Traut at the Traut Firm by calling (714) 698-4750.
+If your claim or the amount of your recovery has been compromised because your lawyer had a conflict of interest, speak with James Traut at the Traut Firm by calling (714) 698-4750.
 You can also contact us online.
 Consultations are free and confidential.